Have a concern?

 - Speak to a member of NNA’s Safeguarding Team (Please see the ‘Our Team’ tab)

-Ms Winstanley and Mrs Sharp are our day to day Safeguarding and Families leaders and is always willing to offer support and advice, whether you’re worried about your own child or family or another.
-During school hours they can be contacted via their email firstname.lastname@example.org or by calling 020 7704 3900
+Ms Winstanley is our day to day Safeguarding and Families leaders and is always willing to offer support and advice, whether you’re worried about your own child or family or another.
+During school hours she can be contacted via their email firstname.lastname@example.org or by calling 020 7704 3900

 - Check out further advice under our Advice & Support tab